JTHern/Working/README.md

 # Working

-Working Library for unfinished or working scripts and applications.
+Working Library for unfinished or scripts and applications that I am working on finishing.
 Use at your own risk.